gspringer4/N.E.W./README.md

 ## Updating later

-When you want new categories, tags, or UX changes, just replace `index.html` with the updated version and commit again:
+When you want new UX changes down the road, replace `index.html` with the updated version and commit again:

 ```bash
 git add index.html